your-github-widgets/.github/profile/README.md

 ## Foundation
-Principle foundation of this project is Github.
+Principle foundation for this project is Github.
 So in order to make this project really usable , applications need to talk to github apis to provide useful statistics as widgets

-So Github APIs have to be explored well to figure out the foundational architecture of the project
+So Github APIs have to be explored well to figure out the foundational architecture for the project

 ### Where To Explore
 1. Rest API can be explored [here](https://docs.github.com/en/rest?apiVersion=2022-11-28)